leolivier/cousins-matter/README.md

 ## Translations
 * Comes with English and French translations
-* Can be easily translated into any LTR language, see below.
+* Can be easily translated into any LTR language, see [documentation](https://github.com/leolivier/cousins-matter/wiki#translate-to-a-new-language).
 Not tested for RTL.

 ## Member Management
 * Site admin can invite their cousins by email